 The project will contribute to achieving two of the three expected results outlined in the guidelines.
 By significantly enhancing the quality of SESA’s digital & analogue service provision it will (1) make relevant skills-matching services more accessible and effective in Georgia as whole, especially career-guidance, counselling and job intermediation.
 Through the innovative coaching model implemented by CSOs, it will (2) make relevant lifelong learning skills provision in the target regions more accessible.
 Accessibility and popularity of these service provisions will furthermore be boosted by targeted awareness-raising campaigns for unemployed individuals and employers.

 Although the official unemployment rate has shown a steady downward trend in Georgia since 2009 and reached 12,67 % in 2018 (Geostat), unemployment and poverty remain top issues of concern to the population (NDI 2019).
-Youth unemployment is high.7 Gender inequality remains a serious concern (rank 78 out 189 countries8, gender pay gap of 35.2 % according to UN Women).
+Youth unemployment is high.
+Gender inequality remains a serious concern (rank 78 out 189 countries, gender pay gap of 35.2 % according to UN Women).
 Academic research supported by FES in 2016 suggest that the official unemployment rate significantly underestimates the real scale of the problem; a revision of the statistical methodology is long overdue and has meanwhile been announced (but not yet implemented) by Geostat.
 In NDI’s recent public opinion poll, 21 % of the national sample reported themselves to be unemployed and looking for a job, while a mere 38 % considered themselves to be employed.
 Hidden unemployment, especially in self-subsistence agriculture, offers part of the explanation for the obvious gap between statistics and public perception.
 Moreover, qualitative research conducted by FES and DDA in one district of Tbilisi in 2018 strongly suggests that the public expects state institutions to solve the job problem – also in NDI’s survey, 76 % agreed that the “government is fully responsible for the state of the economy”.
 Yet, mostly due to a lack of capacity, a genuinely active employment policy is lacking.
 Trust in public institutions is in decline, a worrying fact because this poses an imminent threat to Georgian democracy.
 On the other hand, employers find it hard to recruit the staff they need, especially if skilled workers are required.
 Both employers and jobseekers traditional rely on informal channels to find suitable candidates or a job, a method that clearly shows its limits in the Georgian case (ETF 2019).
 The locally available workforce often does not have the relevant skills and qualifications for vacant jobs.
 Yet what is even more problematic for individuals is the lack of (locally available) opportunities for skills development and training.
 Overall, the problem needs to be solved by improving the qualification of the workforce in relevant skills and improving public and private ESS and their accessibility for jobseekers, which is reflected in the two-pronged approach of the action.